 Everyone faces difficult or tempting situations from time to time.
-It is how a person responds to a situation or a stressor that defines a pathological disorder.
 Like many addictive behaviors, the problem with gambling addiction isn’t the gambling itself – it’s how an individual responds to the gambling activity.

-Gambling addiction is more prevalent in America than you might think.
 Every year, almost two million Americans qualify as pathological gamblers.
-Do you know the signs to look for to determine if your friend or loved one is among the many people who suffer from an addiction to gambling?
+Here are some of the signs to look for to determine if your friend or loved one is among the many people who suffer from an addiction to gambling.

-An individual with a gambling addiction experiences the same effects in the brain as someone who has an alcohol or drug addiction, according to the National Council on Problem Gambling.
-The effects of gambling can be just as devastating as alcohol/drugs, even deadly in cases of suicide and reckless life-threatening behavior.
-This causes great concern and possible financial consequences for their loved ones.
+An individual with a gambling addiction actually experiences similar effects in the brain as someone who has an alcohol or drug addiction, and the effects of gambling can be just as devastating as alcohol or drugs.
+As a family member of someone who gambling, it is natural to be concerned, and it's important to be aware of the signs of a serious addiction.

 #1.
 Obsession – Unable to Stop Gambling

-Unfortunately, with technological advancements, it is all too easy to gamble.
+Unfortunately, with technological advancements, it has become all too easy to gamble.
 Gambling websites and apps that withdraw money directly from a bank account pose serious issues for people.
-That instant access can make it near impossible to quit.
+That instant and constant access can make it incredibly difficult to quit.

 #2.
 Hiding or Lying about Gambling